brooks42/pkto/README.md

 **Q: If Ninetales dies with its attack trigger on the stack, what happens?**

 **A**: Ninetales's controller may still pay 1RR and discard a card to take control of the targeted Pokémon.
 The Pokémon will tap, but will not be attacking, as Ninetales is no longer attacking anything.

+**Q:If I make a token copy of a Pokemon with an Evolve ability with Mewtwo, can that copy activate it and flip to the back face?**
+**A**: Yes, token copies of transforming double-faced cards can transform.